clyfe/acts_as_nested_interval/README.md

 ## About

-Pythonic's acts_as_nested_interval updated to Rails 3 and gemified.

 This act implements a nested-interval tree.
 You can find all descendants or all ancestors with just one select query.
 You can insert and delete records without